Soul Axiom: Reception

 Ken Talbot from Push Square said: "The puzzle mechanics themselves are the game's key failing.
 Given abilities that control the environment around him, our silent protagonist is never allowed to use them in inventive or even organic ways."
 He gave the game a score of 50/100.

 Reviewing the Early Access version, Mike Cosimano from Destructoid said: "Soul Axiom is an unsettling and compelling techno/cyber-thriller, with a killer visual style that matches its high-concept premise.
 Whether it actually delivers on its many promises is another thing entirely, but there’s a lot to be excited about so far."
 However, Joe Parlock reviewed the final version for Destructoid and gave the game its worst Metacritic score to date, 25/100.

-Borja 'VodKaVK' Martos from GameGrin wrote: "The treatment of the soul and the afterlife is not disappointing, but the context in which these ideas are brought up are.
-It is a shame that puzzles feel so plastic and repetitive, because the multitude of scenarios and the ideas brought up in them tend to have a lasting effect on the player."

 Staff from Attack Of The Fanboy wrote: "I would probably put it up there as one of, if not, the most pretty looking indie games I’ve ever played...While it wasn’t advertised as a horror game, it sure can do plenty to scare you with just the general ambience."